seifmostafa73/UnityML/README.md

 ### Simulation vs hardware
-I began this project to be used only as a basis to understand the algorithm in depth and to cut training time and paramters tuning , but ended up actually using the exact same code , down to the delay values ! while i only tweaked little physics paramters in the settings , the simulation yielded a pretty accurate results, this can be seen in the comparison between the C and C# implemntation (yeah I know C# has #defines but my brain couldn't live in a world where that is true )
+I began this project to be used only as a basis to understand the algorithm in depth and to cut training time and paramters tuning , but ended up actually using the exact same code , down to the delay values ! while i only tweaked little physics paramters in the settings , the simulation yielded a pretty accurate results, this can be seen in the comparison between the C and C# implemntation

 ![image](https://user-images.githubusercontent.com/55613060/175784000-e1bf9d34-abc0-4aff-be46-8eb30090023e.png)